 The good news is that there are many things you can do to help yourself and help maintain your independence for as long as possible.
 The changes described above are not sudden changes but changes that occur gradually and often over a period of years.
 Making changes to your lifestyle may help you to adjust to these changes more easily.
-There are some people who can advise and support you when you are first diagnosed.
-They can signpost you to other longer term forms of support.
+There are some people who can advise and support you.

-Personal Assistants: Dementia (PADs)
+Personal Assistants: Dementia